Celeste

 Notable People Named Celeste

-Celeste Watkins-Hayes is a public policy scholar and interim dean of the Gerald R. Ford School of Public Policy at the University of Michigan.
+Celeste Watkins-Hayes is a public policy scholar and dean of the Gerald R. Ford School of Public Policy at the University of Michigan.

 Meena Kumari Singh